 Long-Term Impact

-11. Symbol of resistance: The Berlin Airlift became a symbol of hope, resilience, and transatlantic unity.
-It showcased the determination of the Western Allies and established West Berlin as a symbol of resistance against Soviet aggression.
+- Symbol of resistance: By the same token the Berlin Airlift became a symbol of hope, resilience, and transatlantic unity.
+It demonstrated the will of Western Allies against the Sovietness and that of the West Berlin as a symbol the resistance to Soviet aggression.

-In conclusion, the Berlin Blockade and Airlift was a direct result of the deepening divide between the democratic Western Allies and the Soviet Union.
-The blockade aimed to exert Soviet control over West Berlin, but the determination and resilience of the Western Allies, along with the Berliners, led to its ultimate failure.
-The Berlin Airlift not only provided much-needed supplies to the people of West Berlin but also symbolized the unwavering commitment to freedom and the stand against Soviet aggression.
-The impact of the Berlin Blockade and Airlift on the Cold War and the subsequent formation of NATO cannot be overstated.
+The Berlin Blockade and Airlift was the result of a deeply developing divide between the Soviet Union and the democratic Western Allies in Berlin, and concluded.
+The blockade was meant to exert Soviet control over West Berlin, and they chose to fail.
+Besides enabling the supply of many badly needed goods to the people of West Berlin, the Berlin Airlift also symbolized the determination to accept the stand against the Soviet aggression.
+The Berlin Blockade and Airlift had enormous effects within the Cold War and ultimately on the forming of NATO.